 Follow the above link to see the final celebration of this wonderful project.
 Hear some of the funny, poignant, vivid stories from the women who took part.

 There is an introduction from Nadia, Heather and Kate, the project team followed by the delightful short film made by Erin Hopkins

 Complimentary copies of the celebratory book are being sent to all the women who took part and our team of great volunteers.

-But you can buy online here as well: once you’ve made your selection please pay via the Paypal buttons below the form.
+But you can buy the book online here as well: once you’ve made your selection please pay via the Paypal buttons below the form.
 Here’s what some of our reviewers have said: